Cyp9715/DeleteNewline/README.md

 It is often necessary to insert the PDF text into a translator unless the paper is written in your language.
 Unfortunately, however, PDFs often have newlines, which are not well recognized by translators.
 Because of this, I often have to delete newline characters one by one.
 This project was created to reduce this hassle.

+## How to Use?
+* Copy the text and copy it to the appropriate application window.
+* Copy the text, right-click on the appropriate program window, and then click the Paste button.
+* Scroll (drag) the text and press the Alt + F2 button.

+Text with Newline removed is located on your 'clipboard'.
+You can check it by using the Win + V key or Ctrl + V key.

 ## Why do you use this way?
 Input the text itself into a translator to process it nicely.
 Take a paper as an example, and each paper has a different form.
 there are times when the distinction of Newline is ambiguous.